rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/november.md

 #### Improvements

-- Handle timeouts while device onboarding
+- New version of rapyuta-agent with patch to allow retries for network failure in device initialization
-- Improvements to Auth Console
+- Improvements to Auth. console

 #### Bugfixes